 Moraine Lake – Alberta

-Why is Moraine Lake the number one landmark in Canada on our list?
-Not only is this beautiful glacier lake located in one of Canada’s most famous landmarks, Banff National Park, it graced the back of the Canadian $20 bill in the 1970s making it one of Canada’s most iconic images.
-Read more about Banff National Park: Things to Do in the Winter in Banff Alberta
+Why is Moraine Lake in Alberta the number one natural landmark in Canada on our list?
+Not only is this beautiful glacier lake located in one of Canada’s most famous landmarks, Banff National Park, but it also graced the back of the Canadian $20 bill in the 1970s making it one of Canada’s most iconic images.
+Read more about Banff National Park: The Best Things to do in Banff, Alberta

 Lake Louise – Alberta